 South Australia is a wonderful place to live.
 We have good Schools, Universities and Technical Colleges.
 We have imaginative people with skills, passion and enthusiasm.
 But sadly the traditional businesses and manufacturing industries that once provided skills and the inspiration to get further education in engineering, trades or start a new business are evaporating in front of our eyes.

 We have a beautiful environment, great food, wine, markets, festivals and arts; a wonderful place to raise a family.
 But without people believing they can make things, how can we inspire people to do things differently, innovate and start new ventures?
 These things too will disappear, being sold off as community equity stagnates and people move away.

-To do this we must harness the people in our community with the passion and enthusiasm to do it, not just by recognising them and the things they make, we also need to give them the power to do more and collaborate with other makers.
+To do this we must harness the people in our community with the passion and enthusiasm to do it, not just by recognising them and the things they make, we also need to give them the power to do more, share their skills with others and collaborate with other makers.
 Although technology and the internet have been a wonderful facilitator of innovation and creativity, we need much more.

 We need to create a stronger maker culture in South Australia by providing physical spaces and the resources to bring people together.